Obesity

 Strictly speaking, fat on your body is not a health hazard it is only the fat around your organs (called visceral fat) that is dangerous.
 The best way to know if you have visceral fat is to measure your waist.
 If it’s too big (over 35 inches in women and 40 inches in men) then you probably will have visceral fat.
 However obesity does put you more at risk of diabetes (which has gone up in parallel with the obesity epidemic) and some forms of cancer.

-KEY MESSAGE: TO LOSE WEIGHT STOP SUGAR AND PROCESSED FOODS.
+KEY MESSAGE: TO LOSE WEIGHT STOP ULTRA- PROCESSED FOODS AND SUGAR.
 YOU DON’T HAVE TO DIET.